 Do… Stay disciplined on the campaign trail.

 Campaigning can be grueling, but staying focused and disciplined throughout the process is essential.
 This means avoiding negative campaigning, staying on message, and refraining from personal attacks.
-By visiting positive and focused on the issues, you’ll show voters that you’re a serious candidate worthy of their support.
+By visiting positively and focusing on the issues, you’ll show voters you’re a serious candidate worthy of their support.

 Don’t… Take shortcuts